-- Spoke with a range of staff including GPs, practice manager, practice nurse, health care assistant and receptionists and with patients who used the service. - Observed how patients were being cared for and talked with patients. - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.
+- Spoke with a range of staff including GPs, practice manager, practice nurse, health care assistant and receptionists and with patients who used the service. - Observed how patients were being cared for and talked with patients.

+• Reviewed an anonymised sample of the personal care or treatment records of patients.